AhemdMahmoud/Fastapi_Workshop/README.md

 # Student Management API

 ## Project Overview
-This is a simple Student Management application built with FastAPI (backend), HTML, and JavaScript (frontend).
-The application allows users to perform CRUD (Create, Read, Update, Delete) operations on student records.
+This is a simple Student Management application built with `FastAPI (backend)`, `MongoDB (database)`, `HTML`, and `JavaScript` (frontend).
+The application allows users to perform` CRUD ` (Create, Read, Update, Delete) operations on student records, with data being stored and managed in a MongoDB database.

 # FastAPI Workshop